 Less common side-effects may occur with some forms of corticosteroids.
 Inhalants may cause dry throat, headache, nausea, skin bruising or thinning, and an unpleasant taste.
 Nasal spray forms may irritate the nose or throat, and ointments, gels, or creams may irritate the skin.
 Again, these side-effects do not need medical attention unless they don't go away or they interfere with normal activities.

-More serious side-effects are not common, but may occur.
+More serious side-effects are not common but may occur, especially at higher doses.
 If breathing problems, wheezing, or tightness in the chest occur, call a physician immediately.
 Additional side-effects do not need emergency care, but should have prompt medical attention.
 Anyone who is taking corticosteroids and has any of the symptoms listed below should check with the physician who prescribed the medicine as soon as possible:

 Corticosteroids may interact with a variety of other medicines.
 When this happens, the effects of one or both of the drugs may change, or the risk of side-effects may be greater.
 Anyone who takes corticosteroids should let the physician know all other medicines he or she is taking.
 Among the drugs that may interact with corticosteroids are: Insulin and diabetes medicines; Heart medicine such as digitalis; Diuretics (water pills); Medicine containing potassium or sodium; Immunizations (vaccinations); Cyclosporine (Sandimmune); Blood thinners, such as warfarin (Coumadin); Estrogen drugs, such as conjugated estrogens (Premarin) or oral contraceptives; Antacids (if taken frequently).